observablehq/framework/docs/deploying.md

 ## Automated deploys

 Once the app has been set up, you can have Observable build the next deploys for you.
-You can opt in to build *on commit* (whenever you push a new commit to your project’s default branch), and *on schedule*, such as daily or weekly.
+You can opt in to build _on commit_ (whenever you push a new commit to your project’s default branch), and _on schedule_, such as daily or weekly.

-Automatic deploys — also known as *continuous deployment* or *CD* — ensure that your  data is up to date, and that any changes you make to your app are immediately reflected in the deployed version.
+Automatic deploys — also known as _continuous deployment_ or _CD_ — ensure that your data is up to date, and that any changes you make to your app are immediately reflected in the deployed version.

-On your project’s configuration page on Observable, open the **Build settings** tab and click **Connect to GitHub**.
-This will prompt you to sign in to GitHub and authorize Observable to access (a selection of) your repositories.
-Once you’ve done that, you can select the project repository and branch you want to deploy from.
+On your app settings page on Observable, open the **Build settings** tab to set up a link to a GitHub repository hosting your project’s files.
 Observable will then listen for changes in the repo and deploy the app automatically.

-In the same tab, you can choose the **Build environment** — “Observable Cloud” is the default, but Enterprise customers can opt in to [build on their own infrastructure](https://observablehq.com/documentation/projects/security#on-premises-hosting-self-hosting).

-To set up a schedule, follow the instructions in the **Automation** tab.

-If your project needs secrets (such as API keys and database connection credentials), you can add them in the **Secrets** tab.
-These values are available as environment variables to be used, typically, by data loaders.
-They are redacted in logs, and are not present in the deployed app.

-You can also deploy manually at any time from the project configuration page, for example to refresh the data without waiting for the next scheduled deploy.

-The build logs are then available from the **History** tab.
-If a build fails, you can see the error message to help you debug the issue.
+The settings page also allows you to trigger a build manually, add secrets (for data loaders to use private APIs and passwords), view logs, configure sharing, etc. For details, see the [Building & deploying](https://observablehq.com/documentation/data-apps/deploys) documentation.

 ## GitHub Actions

-As an alternative, you can use [GitHub Actions](https://github.com/features/actions) to have GitHub build a new version of your app and deploy it to Observable.
+As an alternative to building on Observable Cloud, you can use [GitHub Actions](https://github.com/features/actions) and have GitHub build a new version of your app and deploy it to Observable.
 In your git repository, create and commit a file at `.github/workflows/deploy.yml`.
 Here is a starting example:

 ```yaml
 name: Deploy